Culture Shock in Austria

 Austrian people are quite friendly and foreigners are typically received with a warm welcome.
 Strangers often chat while standing in line or offer to help if a foreigner looks lost or has a question.

-That said, even though Austrians can be quite congenial during casual public interaction, they tend to lead more private personal lives, and it can be difficult to make friends with locals unless one interacts with them on a daily basis at work or as part of a recreational activity.
+That said, even though Austrians can be quite congenial during casual public interaction, they tend to lead more private personal lives.
+It can be difficult to make friends with locals unless one interacts with them on a daily basis at work or as part of a recreational activity.

 The public transportation systems in Austria are simple, cost effective, and efficient, and make the initial disorientation that comes with a new move less intimidating.
 Buses and subways provide transportation within cities, while trains and airplanes offer efficient transportation from one city to another.